Joshua Wynder

-Joshua Liam Wynder (born May 2, 2005) is an American professional soccer player who plays as a center-back for USL Championship club Louisville City.
+Joshua Liam Wynder (born May 2, 2005) is an American professional soccer player who plays as a center-back for Primeira Liga club Benfica.

 Club career

 Wynder signed a USL Academy contract with USL Championship side Louisville City in February 2021.
 On June 3, 2021, Wynder signed a professional deal with the club.

+On June 8, 2023, Wynder joined Portuguese club Benfica for a fee of $1.2 million and add-ons, the largest transfer fee to date for a USL player.
+He was initially assigned to the B team, competing in Liga Portugal 2.

 International career

-At the young age of 17, Wynder was selected for the 33-player USYNT U19 Squad selected on April 21, 2022.
-Wynder captained the side in his debut win over England.
+In April 2022, Wynder was selected for the 33-player USYNT U-19 squad.
+The then 17-year old Wynder captained the side in his debut win over England.

+Wynder played in four of the five United States games in the 2023 FIFA U-20 World Cup.
+The U.S. exited the tournament in the quarterfinals with a 0–2 loss against Uruguay.

+In April 2023, Wynder was selected in the 23-man roster for the men's national team friendly against Mexico, which ended in a 1–1 draw.
+He did not feature in the game itself.

+Personal life

+Joshua's brother, Elijah, plays for LA Galaxy.